Why Blackout Curtains Seem Worse at Night (It’s Not What You Think)

 - If the center seam is the issue, add small removable fasteners to help the panels overlap and stay closed.

-Fix 2: Increase overlap and “coverage math” (width and drop)
+Fix 2: Increase overlap and coverage math (width and drop)

-Best for: “I don’t want to return or replace these curtains,” but the room still looks bright because the panels barely meet or don’t extend beyond the window.
+Best for: I do not want to return or replace these curtains, but the room still looks bright because the panels barely meet or do not extend beyond the window.

 - Check whether both panels overlap at the center; aim for a clear overlap rather than just touching edges.